zcyc/blog/src/pages/about.md

 title: "About"
 ---

 Hi, I'm Charles.
-I love movies, music, and gaming.
+I like movies, music, and gaming.
 I live in Shenzhen, a vibrant city that keeps me inspired.

 Whether it's exploring new films, discovering great music, or diving into the latest games, I'm always up for something fun.
 Let's connect!